zedlopez/ifm/Examples/Pine4.md

 The description of the letter is "Many times read over and creased, the letter explains how your father has gone away with a wealthy countess and will not return.
 Your mother was not able to read it herself, of course, and had to have it explained to her by the parish priest.
 Now she keeps it by the bed and crumples it in her fits of delirium."

 Instead of kissing or touching Mother for the first time:
 	say "You place a gentle kiss on her feverish brow.
-She looks up at you, her oldest -- yes, never mind that bit -- with a look of sincere trust and admiration.line-so-blank'You'll find a way through this for us,' she says, squeezing your fingers.
+She looks up at you, her oldest -- yes, never mind that bit -- with a look of sincere trust and admiration.

+'You'll find a way through this for us,' she says, squeezing your fingers.
 'I know you will.'"; increase the pity of Beauty by 3.

 Instead of kissing Mother: say "You have no more heart-rending memories of affection to recount; that one incident will have to serve, for rhetorical purposes."